Eugene Rabinowitch: Early life

 In 1932 Rabinowitch married Russian actress Anya Rabinowitch, and in 1934 the couple had twins, Victor and Alexander Rabinowitch.

 Botany

-Rabinowitch was studying the photochemical properties of chlorophyll at University College London in 1937 and 1938.
+Rabinowitch was studying the photochemical properties of chlorophyll at University College London from 1934 to 1938.
 In the summer he went to Marine Biological Laboratory and began to compile a bibliography on photosynthesis.
 This work grew into a book published April 1945 that he wrote largely during the summers at Woods Hole.